Skip to main content

 opkg list | grep -i kmod-usb

-This will show all the available packages with kmod-usb in their name or description as follows:
+This will show all the available packages with kmod-usb in their name or description:

 root@Omega-539F:/# opkg list | grep -i kmod-usb